Country facts

 The IRC’s mission is to help people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and gain control of their future.

 We first began assisting people in Yemen in 2012, providing clean water and emergency aid to villages in the south of the country.
-Due to escalating violence, we suspended relief programmes in May 2015 but were able to resume lifesaving operations one month later.

-- delivering essential drugs and medical supplies to hospitals;
+• delivering essential drugs and medical supplies to hospitals;

-- training health staff on cholera treament;
+• training health staff on cholera treatment;

-- calling on the international community to help achieve a lasting peace.
+• calling for a country-wide ceasefire and calling on the international community to help achieve a lasting peace.